Basic Process Control System (BPCS)

 Definition:

-A Basic Process Control System (BPCS) is the standard control system responsible for day-to-day operation of a process, separate from safety-specific systems.
-Its main use is to discuss its uniqueness from the SIS, and to emphasize that they are separate systems (with minimal cross-connections for communications).
+A Basic Process Control System (BPCS) is the standard control system responsible for day-to-day operation of a process, distinct from safety-specific systems.
+It is the system that essentially runs the plant.
+It’s use within functional safety is to distinguish it from the safety instrumented system (SIS), as the two must remain separate systems with cross connection, with minimal cross connections.

 This term is defined and used within functional safety, but is not much used outside this space.
 Other similar terms are industrial automated control system (IACS), process control system (PCS), or process automation system (PAS).